Press "Enter" to skip to content

 Dates: July 15th-16th and August 5th-6th

-Each seminar will be comprised of a group of 20 faculty from a variety of schools and backgrounds.
-The seminar will be led by Prof. John Rose (UNC-Chapel Hill), Abdullah Antepli (Duke), and Simon Greer (Bridging the Gap), and John Rose.
-It will cover topics including potential course content and best practices for effectively promoting civil discussion over sensitive topics in the classroom and will help prepare professors to teach a course based on Dr. Rose’s own popular class at Duke/UNC, “How to Think in an Age of Political Polarization” (HTAPP).
-Special attention will be paid to the case study of facilitating civil discourse on the subject of the Israel-Palestine conflict, a topic on which the facilitators have experience.
+Each seminar brought together a group of 20 faculty members from a variety of schools and backgrounds for an intensive exploration of effective pedagogy around civil discourse.
+The sessions covered potential course content and best practices for promoting civil discussion over sensitive topics in the classroom, helping prepare professors to teach courses based on Dr. Rose’s popular class at Duke/UNC, “How to Think in an Age of Political Polarization” (HTAPP).
+Special attention was paid to the case study of facilitating civil discourse on the subject of the Israel-Palestine conflict, a topic on which the facilitators had extensive experience.